EOSEssentials/EOS-Testnet-Monitor/README.md

 # EOS Testnet Monitor
-Simple tool to monitor EOS testnet BP node.
+Simple tool to monitor EOS testnet BP nodes.

-Before use, change node list in bps.js to your.
+Before using you will need to change the nodes list in the `bps.js` to reflect your own setup.

-please add line to config.ini for all BP nodes:
+Please add this line to the `config.ini` for all your BP nodes:
-access-control-allow-origin = *
+`access-control-allow-origin = *`
-to allow access to monitor
+to allow this package access to monitor the nodes.

 Example: http://jungle.cryptolions.io:9898/nodes/